The Art Of Fragrance Chemistry: Masters Of Scents

 Frequently asked questions

-A fragrance chemist is a professional who studies and works with materials that can impact the human senses of taste or smell.
+A fragrance chemist is a professional who studies and works with materials that can impact the human senses of smell and taste.
+They formulate, test, and analyze fragrances and their ingredients, both natural and synthetic, to create appealing and safe products.

 Written by